Granite Point Mortgage Trust Inc. (GPMT) Shares Down Despite Recent Market Volatility

-Granite Point Mortgage Trust Inc. (NYSE: GPMT)’s stock price has decreased by -6.20 compared to its previous closing price of 5.97.
-Despite this, the company has experienced a -5.41% fall in its stock price over the last five trading sessions.
+Granite Point Mortgage Trust Inc. (NYSE: GPMT)’s stock price has decreased by -4.05 compared to its previous closing price of 5.19.
+Despite this, the company has seen a fall of -13.54% in its stock price over the last five trading days.

 Is It Worth Investing in Granite Point Mortgage Trust Inc. (NYSE: GPMT) Right Now?